mitranim/espo/docs/html/partials/classes.md

 See example above.

 Adds `task` to the end of the queue.
-It will be called with `args` after all other tasks that are already in the queue.
+It will be called with `args` as arguments and `taskQue` as `this` after executing all other tasks that are already in the queue.
 If the que is not dammed, this automatically triggers `.flush()`.

 Returns a function that removes the task from the que when called.